codecurious-bln/basic-curriculum/terminal/index.md

     cd ..

-A short-cut to your home directory is the tilde:
+A short-cut to your home directory is the tilde: `~`

-    ~

-Now navigate to the place in your folders where you want to store all RailsGirls tutorials.
-To create a directory named railsgirls run:
+Now navigate to the place in your folders where you want to store all Rails Girls tutorial materials and exercises.
+To create a directory named "railsgirls" for example run:

     mkdir railsgirls